whatsmate/whatsmate.github.io/_posts/2016-09-07-send-telegram-message-php.md

 To send a Telegram message from PHP, do this:

 1. Copy the following source code to your script.  <script src="https://gist.github.com/whatsmate/6b8fa830ebd7002fff48e37742f9a73d.js"></script>
+2. Customize the TODO lines:
+   * Specify your gateway instance ID on line 2.
+   * Specify your client ID and secret on lines 3 and 4.
-2. Specify your target recipient on line 7.
+   * Specify your target recipient on line 7.
 Remember to include the country code.
-3. Specify your message on line 8.
+   * Specify your message on line 8.
-4. Visit the PHP page your just created to send your message.
+3. Visit the PHP page your just created to send your message.

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/telegram-gateway-api.html) now.